openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 	$INSTALL/adl_workbench/etc/vim:
 		(for vi fans only...) files for adding ADL to the vim/gvim editor.

 		- The adl.vim file goes in the $VIM/syntax directory;

 		- the file synload.vim.example should be used to add an entry into your existing $VIM/syntax/synload.vim directory (don't replace it!);

 		- the file filetype.vim.example should be used to update (not replace) the file $VIM/filetype.vim.

 	$OPENEHR/archetype:
-		the directory where you should install the openEHR archetype library, which you can do using subversion.
+		the directory where you should install the openEHR archetype library, which you can do using Subversion.
 Repository URL is http://svn.openehr.org/knowledge/archetypes/dev/ .

 PURPOSE
 	At the moment, you can hand-write new ADL files, or experiment with the example files.
 In the future, this validator will mainly be used to do standalone checks on ADL files.
-The validator is modular, and has already been built as a dotNet DLL and used with VB and C# GUI tools (see ADL DLL toolkit).
+The validator is modular, and has already been built as a .NET DLL and used with VB and C# GUI tools (see ADL DLL toolkit).
 	Other reusable library forms are being built for Linux and Windows.